 Girolle mushrooms, pheasant and pumpkin, the new autumn menu at Brasserie Blanc in Chichester brings seasonal taste sensations to the table.
+With five branches in London and 12 countrywide, hopefully, you’re never too far away from a Brasserie Blanc.

 When we were invited to check out the new autumn menu at Brasserie Blanc tucked away at the end of East Street in a quiet little square, I knew we’d be in for a treat.
 I’d dined here several times before and it had always been excellent.